 - $42.99 not member only towel set can't be added to any list

-And it’s less common to see the option to add to a List or Wish list from the cart (Madewell, marcjacobs.com do).
+It was less common to see an option to add to a list or wish list from the cart (Madewell, marcjacobs.com do).
 Apple and Barneys require shoppers to go to the product page from the favorites list to add to bag because it’s not possible to add an item from the list directly.
-This seems like a lost opportunity to get shopper to the shopping bag quicker.
+This seems like a lost opportunity to get a shopper to the shopping bag quicker.
 Similarly, Gap allows shoppers to favorite from product and category pages, and search results, but not the cart.

-Except for Amazon, Farfetch and Asos, the ability to go from one pre-cart list to another, no matter where shoppers initially save an item, is uncommon.
+Except for Amazon, Farfetch and Asos, the ability to go from one pre-cart list to another, no matter where shoppers initially saved an item, is uncommon.
 It's not a two-way street.

 4. Validating choices

 Sephora and Target show how many other shoppers also favorited/saved an item.
 Target has the most consistent "other shoppers also liked" number across their registries and favorites lists.
 Target is transparent about likes feeding into shopper's recommendations.